SublimeLinter/SublimeLinter-pep8/README.md

 [![Build Status](https://travis-ci.org/SublimeLinter/SublimeLinter-pep8.svg?branch=master)](https://travis-ci.org/SublimeLinter/SublimeLinter-pep8)

-This linter plugin for [SublimeLinter](http://sublimelinter.readthedocs.org) provides an interface to the [pep8](https://github.com/jcrocholl/pep8).
+This linter plugin for [SublimeLinter](http://sublimelinter.readthedocs.org) provides an interface to [pep8](https://github.com/jcrocholl/pep8).
 It will be used with files that have the “Python” syntax.

 ## Installation
 SublimeLinter 3 must be installed in order to use this plugin.
 If SublimeLinter 3 is not installed, please follow the instructions [here](http://sublimelinter.readthedocs.org/en/latest/installation.html).